In all professions, the most successful people share certain traits that help them to become high achievers.

 Without this rapport, what’s stopping your customer feeling bad about leaving for a competitor?
 Even by trying to save them some money and have them spend a little less with you from time to time will boost their loyalty and have them feeling like they wouldn’t get better service anywhere else.
 If you’re loyal to your customers, they’ll be loyal to you.

-I’m not talking about having the ability to use the force to strangle someone for stalling a deal (as much as you may want to sometimes).
-Rather, I’m talking about the ability to persuade someone who absolutely needs persuading.
 I don’t believe that good salespeople trick prospects into buying products they don’t need; in the long run, that’s a terrible tactic that reaps hardly any repeat business and very little reward.